 The vineyards of Sitia span the coastline between the Sea of Crete and the Libyan Sea, rising nearly 2000 feet in the center.
 PDO Sitia represents the white blend of Vilana and Thrapsathiri (70% + 30%).
 The area’s calcareous soils suit viticulture especially for vines are trained in the traditional gobelet shape.

-PLANNING YOUR CRETE WINE VACATION
+PLAN YOUR CRETE WINE VACATION

 Crete’s status as a star wine and food destination is enhanced by its bounty of beautiful hotels serving excellent local cuisine.
 Here’s seven fabulous options, scattered around the island.
 For the ultimate trip, stay two weeks and visit them all.
 Click over for more on each of the hotels in Crete we recommend.